llAnicll/Stef-Book/README.md

 - Allow users the ability to join upcoming clinics/events

 ### What did I use?
-- Google Auth api
+- Google Auth
-- Google Calendar events api
+- Google Calendar
-- Material UI (MUI)
+- Material UI

-### Basic user permissions/Scopes
-- Read
-- Update

-### Admin user persmision/Scopes
-- Create
-- Delete

 ---